git-larasati/portfolio/_posts/2022-10-01-eCommerce-Company-Dashboard.markdown

 ---
 >eCommerce Company Dashboard developed 'Project Lab BI II' course held by Pacmann.io.
 All copyright belongs to respective authors.

 As our final project of Project Lab BI II, students formed a group of 3 to develop a company dashboard which would be used to monitor 3 departments within the company.
 Our group consisted of Andi Cahyono, Dewandra Bomantara, and myself included.
 Each groups were given the same dataset of an eCommerce company based in Brazil.

+Link for a <strong>Live Demo</strong> is provided the bottom of the page.

 <hr>